-In 2015, a project was established south of Idaho Falls in response to concerns from the application of methyl bromide to control Pale Cyst Nematodes.
-Ground water quality monitoring was instituted to determine if identifiable concentrations of methyl bromide or its breakdown products reached the ground water.
-This project was initiated with 16 wells and additional wells were added to reach 19 wells in 2016 and in 2017.
+In 2015, a project was established south of Idaho Falls in response to concerns from the application of Methyl bromide to control Pale Cyst Nematodes.
+Ground water quality monitoring was instituted to determine if identifiable concentrations of Methyl bromide or its breakdown products reached the ground water.
+This project was initiated with 16 wells and additional wells were added to reach 19 wells.
 Monitoring will continue on an annual basis as this project has been re-classified for long-term monitoring.

 Results from the IFQAL pesticide analyte suite and the IBL VOC analyte standard suite indicate that there were no measurable concentrations of pesticides known as being used to control the Pale Cyst Nematode (Methyl Bromide or cis-1,3-Dichloropropene [Telone II]).
 Nor were there any detections of bromide.
 However, natural concentrations of bromide have been identified in nearby wells.
 These natural sources will need to be accounted for if bromide is ever measured in the ground water samples and wells associated within the Idaho Falls/Shelley Pale Cyst Nematode Project.
-However, there was a measurable concentration of Imidacloprid (0.041 $\mu$ g/L) in one well, and Oryzalin (0.170 $\mu$ g/L) was found another in 2017.
-Both of these concentrations are in the Level 1 category and are not associated with the pale cyst nematode eradication.
-Additionally, there was a VOC detection of Chloromethane (0.550 $\mu$ g/L), this chemical is not classified as a pesticide, but was used historically as a refrigerant, and is also naturally occurring at low concentrations.
-In 2016 Imidacloprid was identified in the same well at 0.051 $\mu$ g/L, the 2017 monitoring confirmed this detection.
-However, the Diuron detected in 2016 was not identified in any well in the Idaho Falls/Shelley Pale Cyst Nematode Project (842) in 2017.
+In 2018 there were no pesticide detections in any of the 19 wells tested.
+Previous detections of Imidacloprid, Oryzalin or of the VOC detection of Chloromethane were identified in the 2018 monitoring.
+These previously detected pesticides were all at low levels, near their detection limits and may still be present, but below the ability of the lab to quantify.